ShizukaDonaghue/serene-meditation/README.md

 ## Features
 ### Existing Features
 #### Navigation Bar
-Featured on both HTML pages, the fully responsive navigation bar includes the logo which links to the top of the main page, rather than reloading the page for a better user experience, and a link to each section within the main page.
-This will allow the user to easily navigate to their desired section without having to use the "back" button each time.
+Featured on both HTML pages, the fully responsive navigation bar includes the logo which links to the top of the main page (rather than reloading the page for a better user experience) and a link to each section within the main page.
+This allows the user to easily navigate to their desired section without having to use the "back" button each time.

 Navigation bar for screen sizes <905px: